 Best Soups for Bread Bowls

-Although these bread bowls are soft and pliable, they held up with broth-based soups and stews during recipe testing.
+The bread bowls are soft and pliable, but they are tested and can also hold up to broth-based soups and stews.